archfrog/KioskForge/GUIDE.md

 | Screen rotation  | `screen_rotation` | none = default, left = rotate left, flip = flip upside-down, right = rotate right.       |
 | User folder      | `user_folder`     | This value should be left blank unless you want to display a local file-based website.   |

-[^1]: Rude customers may sabotage the kiosk; the restart of the browser resets such sabotage (young people often do this).
+[^1]: Rude customers may sabotage the kiosk (young people often do this); the restart of the browser resets such sabotage.

 **NOTE**: The current method of reloading the starting page, by terminating the web browser gracefully and restarting it, is far from optimal, a better solution may come up some day, but until then, this is, unfortunately, all that KioskForge offers.